-Demographic conditions and trends significantly influence the trajectory of the region's future development, land use, housing, infrastructure needs, and virtually all aspects of planning.
+Demographic conditions and trends significantly influence the trajectory of the region's future development, land use, housing, and infrastructure needs; along with virtually all other aspects of planning.
 For most of the past 50 years, the RPC has been strongly influenced by rapid population growth.
 The population of the region doubled between 1960 and 1990, and at times during the 1970s and 1980s several towns in the region grew at a faster pace than any in the state.
 The number of people added between 1956 and 1990 averaged nearly 2,750 per year.
-The growth rate began to drop substantially after 1990 slowing to about 1700 people a year between then and 2000, and slowing even further between 2000 and 2010 to about 1000 persons per year across the region (Figures 3-1 and 3-2) and the average annual growth rate now has been less than one percent per year.
+The growth rate began to drop substantially after 1990, slowing to about 1,700 people a year between then and 2000, and slowing even further between 2000 and 2010 to about 1,000 persons per year across the region (Figures 3-1 and 3-2).
 More recently, population growth has slowed further with State Office of Energy and Planning estimates adding just under 3,100 people (about 620 per year) to the region between 2010 and 2015.